Taking the Fear Away

 There are several medications with a long safety record that help people with anxiety get through their day, and a few of these are particularly good for dental appointments that may last a couple of hours.
 You simply take a pill when you arrive to our office and by the time we bring you back, it usually starts to take effect.
 The feeling is often a little stronger than laughing gas, but still in a pleasant way.

 You’re awake and talking with us, but often you won’t remember all the details of the appointment.
-For this reason, you’ll line up a driver to take you to the office, stay for your appointment and bring you home afterwards.
+For this reason, you’ll line up a driver to take you to the office, stay for your appointment and bring you home afterward.
 While you’re usually pretty alert by the end of your appointment, some of the effects last the rest of the day so you’ll need to stay home from work and avoid driving or doing anything else too responsible.

 The next day, you can go back to your normal routine.
 The only real downside is that we won’t know what dosage works best for you until we try it the first time.
 If it’s not quite as strong as you’d like then we dial in the dosage for your next appointment.